Contact Us for a Free Consultation (213) 542-0979

 Drug Crimes Are Eligible For The Deferred Entry of Judgment

-If someone has previously been given the opportunity to enter the deferred entry of judgment program, then it is unlikely that it would be offered to them a second time.
-However, there is a five-year washout period, which means that if five years have passed since picking up a possession charge or being offered the program, then a person would be eligible.
+If someone has previously been allowed to enter the deferred entry of judgment program, then it is unlikely that it would be offered to them a second time.
+However, there is a five-year washout period, meaning that a person would be eligible if five years have passed since picking up a possession charge or being offered the program.

 Who Is Not Eligible For The DEJ Program?